Stuycs-K/project03-final-9-audhyr-andersons/DEVLOG.md

 ### 2024-01-11 - Brief description
-Added functions to make the game work on the server side Continued testing networking and cleaning up the client
+Added functions to make the game work on the server side Continued testing networking and cleaning up the client Continued adding to server.c and client.c code for hw
 ## Riasat Audhy

 ### 2024-01-03 - Brief description